MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 ![Google Play: Service Account Created](~/distribution/images/image9.png)

 Close the window and the new service account shows on the original page.
+Click the **Grant Access** button to complete the process.
 In the next section, you will learn how to connect App Center with Google Play.

 ![Google Play: Original screen with new service account](~/distribution/images/image10.png)